databricks-industry-solutions/security-analysis-tool/docs/setup.md

  Following are the one time easy steps to get your workspaces setup with the SAT:
                   <img src="./images/setup_steps.png" width="100%" height="100%">

-* 1.List account workspaces to analyze with SAT
+1. List account workspaces to analyze with SAT
   * Goto  \<SATProject\>/notebooks/Setup/1.list_account_workspaces_to_conf_file and Run -> Run all
   * This creates configuration file as noted at the bottom of the notebook.